Benson Abounu: Life

 Abounu was born on 3 July 1949 in Otukpo in Benue State.
 He is an engineer, an administrator and a politician who has served on various boards in the public and private sectors.
 He is married to Justice Mary Abounu, a High Court judge in the Benue State Judiciary, and has five children.
-Abounu is a widely traveled man whose hobbies include badminton and lawn tennis.
+Abounu is a widely travelled man whose hobbies include badminton and lawn tennis.

 Education

 He attended the Methodist Primary School Upu-Icho in Otukpo, his birthplace, from 1957 to 1963.
 He proceeded to Government College, Makurdi, where he had a brief stint, between 1964 and 1966.
 Engr.
 Abounu transferred to Government Technical College, Ilorin in 1967 and completed the O’levels in 1969.

 From 1971 to 1975, he studied at the Kaduna Polytechnic, Kaduna, before leaving for the United Kingdom, where he attended the Cranfield University, Bedford, England, between 1976 and 1978.
 Between 1980 and 1984 he was at the University of Ibadan before proceeding to the Ashridge Management College in England for postgraduate studies in 1989.